NOAA-OWP/topmodel/params/README.md

 3) Curl to download the HAND DEM data

 ## Usage
 1) Edit the workflow_hand_twi_giuh.env file.
-This file contains all parameters for the runs, including HUC06, path to the hydrofabrics, and environmental variabels for TAUDEM and gdal
+This file contains all parameters for the runs, including the HUC06 number, path to the hydrofabrics, and environmental variabels for TAUDEM and gdal
 2) Run: source workflow_hand_twi_giuh.sh

 # Data Requirements: